Research projects

 PI: Loïc Pellissier (D-USYS)

-With this project, we aim to unravel the complex feedback between Earth's physical processes and the evolution of life by using advanced simulations.
-By integrating geodynamics, climate, surface processes, and biological evolution, we aim to understand how changes in Earth's interior influence photosynthetic life and how these organisms, in turn, shape the planet's physical dynamics.
+This project investigates the feedback between Earth’s physical processes and the evolution of life using advanced simulations, integrating geodynamics, climate, surface processes, and biological evolution to assess how Earth’s interior influences photosynthetic life and how these organisms, in turn, reshape planetary dynamics.
+Learn more.

 PI: Paolo Sossi (D-EAPS)